 Located around 100 km from Kargil, Rangdum is nestled in an isolated region of the Suru Valley.
 It offers spectacular views of colorful hills on one side and rocky mountains with glaciers on the other.

 Around 50 kilometres from Leh, Likir Monastery is picturesquely located on a little hill near in the village of Likir.
-The 25 metre high statue of Maitreyi Buddha in the monastery is one of the chief attractions that leave the visitors spellbound.
+The 25 meters high statue of Maitreyi Buddha in the monastery is one of the chief attractions that leave the visitors spellbound.

 A small stretch of road located about 30 kms from Leh towards Kargil, Magnetic Hill has been raising curiosity amongst travelers for years.
 One can turn off their engines and yet see their vehicles moving uphill up to speeds of 20 km /hr.
 While some believe that the phenomena is a result of strong magnetic force, others believe this to be an optical illusion where a very slight downhill slope appears to be an uphill one.